oracle/odpi/doc/src/functions/dpiConn.rst

 .. function:: int dpiConn_getIsHealthy(dpiConn *conn, int *isHealthy)

-    Performs a local check to determine if a connection is usable.
-Connections may become unusable in several cases, such as if the network socket is broken, if an Oracle error indicates the connection is unusable, after receiving an in-band notification from the database, or after the connection receives a FAN planned down notification.
-This function is best used before starting a new database request on an existing connection.
+    Checks if a connection is usable.
+Connections may become unusable in several cases, such as if the network socket is broken, if an Oracle error indicates the connection is unusable or after receiving a planned down notification from the database.

+    This function is best used before starting a new database request on an existing standalone connection.
+Pooled connections internally perform this check before returning a connection to the application.

     Avoid using this function when database requests are in progress.

-    The session pool internally performs this check before returning a connection to the application.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    If DPI_FAILURE is returned, the application should close the connection.
+    If DPI_FAILURE is returned, the connection should be not be used by the application and a new connection should be established instead.

+    This function performs a local check.
 To fully check a connection's health, use :func:`dpiConn_ping()`.

     **conn** [IN] -- a reference to the connection for which the status is to be checked.
 If the reference is NULL or invalid, an error is returned.